How JB Pritzker’s faith and Holocaust work are powering his dire warnings about Trump

 “The rise of antisemitism across the United States has been seemingly exponential since just 2019,” he says.
 “We have the president that we had back then.
 But there seems to have been a broader acceptance driven by the war in Gaza.”

 Mr. Pritzker is one of six Jewish governors currently in office, all of them Democrats – the most to hold that position at the same time in U.S. history.
 There are 10 Jewish senators, and 25 Jewish House members from both parties, high numbers considering that Jews make up just 2.4% of the U.S. population.
-Americans’ willingness to support a Jewish president have risen significantly over the past half-century, with around 9 in 10 Americans consistently saying they’d vote for a qualified Jewish candidate in polls since 1999.
+Americans’ willingness to support a Jewish president has risen significantly over the past half-century, with around 9 in 10 Americans consistently saying they’d vote for a qualified Jewish candidate in polls since 1999.

 In 2000, Joe Lieberman came within a few hundred votes of becoming the first Jewish vice president.
 And Vermont Sen. Bernie Sanders ran arguably the most successful presidential campaigns of any Jewish presidential candidate in U.S. history in 2016 and 2020.

-Note: Editor’s note: This article was updated on June 13, the day of initial publication, to include a quote from former museum director Rick Hirschhaut.